 A prion protein is a naturally occurring protein that can be found throughout our bodies, and in high concentrations in the brain.
-Michael Geschwind, MD PhD, explains how a healthy prion protein changes into an unhealthy prion, causing disease.
+In our live blood online course we are going step by step trough and explain how a healthy prion protein changes into an unhealthy prion, causing disease.

 A prion is a nonliving, self-replicating infectious agent made of protein.
 It can reproduce with the aid of its host’s biological machinery, like a virus.
 “Prion” is short for “proteinaceous infectious particle.”

 There are many clips on YouTube that demonstrate the different size from lower to upper development forms.
 Each stage of development was classified by Professor Enderlein.

 The idea of an infectious agent lacking nucleic acids for reproduction was initially met with skepticism when the idea was proposed in the 60s, because such a phenomenon had never been observed before.
 While self-replicating nucleic acid-based entities are well-understood, the mechanism of self-replication among prions is still a mystery.
 Prions found in animals exclusively infect the brain, are fatal and untreatable.
 Prions have been discovered in fungi, but rather than damaging them, it is theorized that they may play a symbiotic role in the fungi’s immune system.

 Prions are responsible for the outbreak of Mad Cow Disease in Britain during the early 00s, which led to the destruction of thousands of livestock, and international fear about the possibility of the disease spreading from bovines to humans.
 The prion protein was not isolated until 1982, when Stanley B. Prusiner discovered it and coined the term.
 He was awarded the Nobel Prize in physiology or medicine in 1997 for his discovery.

 Enderlein called this tiny protein particles protits, long time ago, as Pruisner “discovered” his prions.
 In the end they are the same thing, just different terms.